BroadbandForum/usp/docs/specification/index.typ

 made from the USP Endpoint acting as a UNIX domain socket client.

 #strong[#[R\-UDS.4]<r-uds.4>]; \- A USP Endpoint acting as a UNIX domain
-socket client MUST connect to a known UNIX domain socket server.
+socket client MUST connect to a known UNIX domain socket server using a SOCK\_STREAM connection.

 At this point we have a bidirectional UNIX domain socket connection, which can be used to send USP Records between a USP Agent and a USP